avimehenwal/avimehenwal.in/content/blog/Ansible.md

 * How to deploy a OS / vm image onto infrastructure
 * Terraform, OpenStack

+## Why use CM tool instead of simple shell scripts?[^1]

+1. Idempotency `grep myhost /etc/hosts || echo '1.2.3.4  myhost' >> /etc/hosts`
+2. juju has charms, puppet has cookbooks ~ ansible has playbook.

+> Infrastructure as a Code / Documentation

 ### How to get vagrant image with ansible provision?